Reining in Costs Without Risking Innovation

 Even in these politically divisive times, most Republicans, Democrats and independents agree that the president and Congress should prioritize lowering the costs of prescription drugs.
 However, while such support may make bipartisan cooperation possible, the most prominent policy proposals lack the consensus needed to make any of them a reality.
 Then, of course, there is the challenge of ensuring that any proposals implemented actually rein in costs without constraining medical innovation that saves and improves lives.

-The USC Schaeffer Center leads the way in providing evidence-based solutions for controlling the spiral of drug prices as well as working to build the political consensus necessary to realize them.
+The USC Schaeffer Center provides evidence-based solutions for controlling the spiral of drug prices while rewarding innovation– as well as working to build the political consensus necessary to realize them.
 Schaeffer Center researchers have proposed initiatives that include: promoting value-based pricing to align drug costs with the benefits achieved, encouraging competition among generic drug manufacturers, introducing transparency to the drug-distribution system and targeting global pricing to spread the burden more evenly around the world.